cartrawler/mobility-sdk-docs/Android.md

 ### Manually Removing User Data

-The user data is automatically cleared once a user has registered successfully.
-To remove the data manually, this method can be called:
+To remove the user data manually (if a user logs out of their account on your app for instance), call `resetUserData`:

 ```java
 MobilitySDKManager.resetUserData();